 You can easily delete a project you do not need anymore.
 When you delete a project, you will not be able to later recover it.
 This is a permanent action.

 The owner and admins have full access to delete projects.
-Designers can only delete projects they have created.
+Designers can not delete projects.

 If you want to temporarily deactivate a project, you can choose to archive it.
 (See Archiving and activating projects in the section below).